NEUROIMAGING / MAGNETIC RESONANCE

 DWI in acute stroke

-• DWI visualizes the impaired (restricted) diffusion of water molecules (or protons) caused by the energetic failure of Na+/K+ membrane pumps
+• DWI visualizes impaired (restricted) diffusion of water molecules (or protons) caused by the energetic failure of Na+/K+ membrane pumps

-• it is highly sensitive and specific (88-100%) for detecting acute cerebral infarction within minutes of its onset, with a maximum of 4-6 hours
+• it is highly sensitive and specific (88-100%) for detecting acute cerebral infarction within minutes of onset, with a maximum of 4-6 hours

-• ADC <620×10-3 mm/s is likely to identify ischemia
+• an ADC <620×10-3 mm/s is likely to identify ischemia

 • DWI allows the differentiation of acute, subacute, and chronic lesions